-In this session we open up a conversation with global and mega-event cities like London, Los Angeles or Shanghai.
+In this session we opened up a conversation with global and mega-event cities like London, Los Angeles or Shanghai.
 After experiencing major events such as the Olympic Games or World Expo, is there a need to explore the value of scaled down initiatives?
-Panellists share their views on the capacity to balance mega-and micro event formats: from the new Boroughs of Culture in London to small city twinnings, such as Shanghai-Liverpool collaborations.
+Panellists shared their views on the capacity to balance mega-and micro event formats: from the new Boroughs of Culture in London to small city twinnings, such as Shanghai-Liverpool collaborations.

 Keynote | Prof Ann Markusen

 Roundtable chaired by Darren Henley OBE

 Prof Ann Markusen, University of Minnesota

 Laia Gasch, Mayor of London Office

 Prof Jiang Jiehong, Birmingham City University